-In February 2015, Chancellor McRaven formed a Blue Ribbon Panel to study the recommendations offered by Kroll Associates regarding admissions practices at U. T. Austin.
+On February 13, 2015, Chancellor McRaven formed a Blue Ribbon Panel to study the recommendations offered by Kroll Associates regarding University of Texas Systemwide admissions practices.
 The Panel was charged to analyze and compare the recommendations provided by the Kroll Report and the White Paper on Best Practices in Admissions Processes for Undergraduate and Professional Programs approved by the Board of Regents on July 10, 2014.